SCAR-sandpit/rtools/rtools.md

   select(decimalLongitude, decimalLatitude)
 ```

-**- rrefine -**</br> OpenRefine is an open source data cleaning software. <a href = "http://openrefine.org/">rrefine</a> is a R package that allows users to programmatically triger data transfer between R and 'OpenRefine'.
+**- rrefine -**</br> OpenRefine is an open source data cleaning software. <a href = "http://openrefine.org/">rrefine</a> is a R package that allows users to programmatically triger data transfer between R and *OpenRefine*.

 ``` r
 library(rrefine)